ulrikstrid/ligo/gitlab-pages/docs/language-basics/types.md

 ## Composed types

-Often our contracts will require complex data structures, which will in turn require a well-typed storage, or functions to work with.
-LIGO offers a simple way to compose simple types, into larger & more expressive composed types.
+Often contracts require complex data structures, which in turn require well-typed storage or functions to work with.
+LIGO offers a simple way to compose simple types into larger & more expressive composed types.

-In the example below you can see definition of data types for a ledger, that keeps a balance & number of previous transactions for a given account.
+In the example below you can see the definition of data types for a ledger that keeps the balance and number of previous transactions for a given account.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Pascaligo-->